 This includes considering the potential shortfalls of a tool, such as what bias impacts the AI model, whether it was trained on incomplete, inaccurate or unrepresentative datasets, or has a limited or outdated scope of information.

-For example, generative AI:
+For example, generative AI can:

-Can be influenced by bias, and provide biased information
+Be influenced by bias, and provide biased information

-Are susceptible to "hallucinating," or making up information, content, or sources
+Be susceptible to "hallucinating," or making up information, content, or sources

-Generative AI can make up convincing looking sources, or attribute information falsely to an existing resource
+Make up convincing looking sources, or attribute information falsely to an existing resource

-Can have inaccurate and outdated data
+Use inaccurate and outdated data

-Can produce irrelevant results
+Produce irrelevant results

-Predicts, rather than thinks
+Predict, rather than think

 University of British Columbia Library - Evaluating Information Resources: Generative AI and ChatGPT